libraryFasken Learning Resource Center (LRC)

 Check It Out

-- Each room must be checked-out by two patrons or more.
+- Each room must be utilized by two patrons or more.

 - Each room may be reserved for two hours.
 If there is not a reservation following, the time can be extended from 1 to 3 hours total.